shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 1. Take Battle Actions:
 -   Activate Creature abilities
 -   Play Creature cards from your hand faceup at the Land
-1. Reveal your Creatures deployed at that Land.
 2. Count up your Creatures’ total power at that Land.
     1. A Creature’s power is equal to its Base Power plus its Biome Modifier.
     2. The Creature’s Biome Modifier is the one that matches the biome of the Land it’s at.